 "But seek first the kingdom of God, and his righteousness, and all these things shall be added unto you" Matthew 6:33

 After I got married, we moved to Manila close to North General Hospital where my husband worked before he went to the US.
 In God’s amazing ways, I met a market vendor, who volunteered to give me back my lost wallet with everything on it untouched.
 The wallet was a gift from my husband who was then in the US.
 This older woman became instrumental for me to get introduced to Iglesia ni Cristo.
 I was impressed by her genuine kindness and honesty as she proudly claimed she is an Iglesia in Cristo.
 We became friends naturally and my mind and heart were ultimately nurtured to a living God’s words in the Bible.
 I went against my family’s will and was converted to Iglesia in 1950 at the age of twenty one.
 They disowned me, mocked me, hurt me.
 They urged my husband to leave me.
 I learned to live on my own with only the words of God guiding me.
 As a young woman, getting estranged from my family is not an easy choice.
 But my faith and bond with God is already strong.
 I took everything that came from my denouncement of my Catholic faith.
 One day, my husband wanted me to join him in the US.
 I was then with Eraño Manalo, whom I have asked for advice.
-I do not want to immigrate to US because of the fear that there is no Iglesia in New York.
+I do not want to immigrate to the US because of the fear that there is no Iglesia in New York.
 My husband was so angered by my choice.
 But nevertheless, have come to visit me every year unknown to my family.
 He bought a twelve-thousand-peso house for me in Quezon City, my first home.
-There he came to me every year for three months and lived like a normal husband and wife. ~MDS
+There he came to me every year for three months and lived like a normal husband and wife.

 He made me his personal reviewer as he studied Medicine.
-I needed to read his medical books so that I can assist him to review and study for his Board Examination.
+I needed to read his medical books so that I can assist him to review and study for his Board Examinations.
 In his short family practice in our town, he kiddingly told me once: “do not tell my patients anything” because he knew I understood Medicine well and might give orders, too.

 My husband became a surgeon in New York’s Bellevue Hospital.
-He loved me truly and came home to visit me every summer/winter, for many years, until distance ultimately gave in a gap.
+He loved me truly and came home to visit me every summer or winter, for many years, until distance ultimately gave in a gap.
 When he got sick, he asked my family whom he have stayed with in NY to look for me.
 They put announcements on newspapers and radio.
 Then my sister Juana found me in Lipa where I have my farm.
 They were surprised to see me in a situation far from their thoughts and asked me, “Whose house is this?”
 Then they brought me to New York and saw Juaning once more but the last time.
 It was a bittersweet scene as I told him of our son.
 We held hands as he tried to grasp the truth.
 Could it be that he was happy, or he just forgave me for being as hard a woman he loved, nevertheless.
-In his weak voice he whispered, “I have always loved you” and to him I have said, I have never loved anybody but him.
+In his weak voice he whispered, “I have always loved you” and to him I have said, I have never loved anybody but him. ~MDS

 6 Peter: My Legacy Keeper